 Since Westron wynde was first written or written down in c.
 1520–30 (as far as the available evidence suggests), this fragment of a song has undergone some transformations.

 Three renaissance composers wrote masses using Westron wynde as the foundation: John Taverner (c.
 1490–1545), Christopher Tye (c.
 1505–before 1573) and John Sheppard (c.
 1515–1558).
 There were previous continental masses based on secular melodies in the 15th century, such as the Franco-Flemish L’homme armé – The armed man, but Westron wynde was the first to be used by English composers.
 From the 15th century onwards, a mass was a polyphonic setting of a cantus firmus or fixed tune, around which other voices were arranged.
-It is intriguing that the cantus firmus in the Westron wynde mass of John Taverner (click green text to listen, melody shown above right) is not the same as RA58, but it is clearly related.
+It is intriguing that the cantus firmus in the Westron wynde mass of John Taverner (click blue text to listen, melody shown above right) is not the same as RA58, but it is clearly related.
 This suggests two possibilities.
 Let’s assume that, like L’homme armé, Westron wynde was carried in the oral tradition and that this familiarity and popularity was the reason for its inclusion in masses.
 In melodies carried by the oral tradition, multiple variants are the norm, so it may be that different variants are preserved in the masses and in RA58 respectively.
 Alternatively, and perhaps more likely, it may be that the mass composers elongated and changed the melody to suit their compositions, the tune in the oral tradition more faithfully preserved in RA58.

 In the modern day it is the RA58 version of the melody that persists in popular culture.
 In 1961, pop group The Limeliters used the existing text and melody as the chorus, adding their own music and words for the verses, performed as Western Wind.
-In 1970, folk guitar great John Renbourn released his album, The Lady and the Unicorn, consisting almost entirely of early music played on folk instruments (guitars, sitar, concertina, fiddle, etc.), including his variations on Westron wynde.
-Folk duo Maddy Prior and Tim Hart, who were an integral part of Steeleye Span, included the song in two-part harmony on their 1971 duo album, Summer Solstice.
+In 1970, folk guitar great John Renbourn released his album, The Lady and the Unicorn, consisting almost entirely of early music played on folk instruments (guitars, sitar, concertina, fiddle, etc.), including his short variation on Westron wynde.
+Folk duo Maddy Prior and Tim Hart, who were an integral part of Steeleye Span, included the song to a different tune in two-part harmony on their 1971 duo album, Summer Solstice.
 In 1994, Saint Etienne included Western Wind on their album, Tiger Bay, with a slightly changed tune and one of the altered texts mentioned above.

 Early 20th century folk song collector Henry Edward Denison Hammond collected a song from Robert Barratt of Piddletown, Dorset, in 1905, The Pretty Cock (sung here by Annie Winter).